jaredplanter/loyaltyplus/README.md

 User has_many Purchases
 User has_many PointLedgerEntries through Purchases

+# User#point_ledger_entries lists all point ledger entries for au ser
+# User#purchases lists all purchases for a user

 Purchase belongs_to User
 Purchase has_many PointLedgerEntries

+# Purchase#point_ledger_entries lists all point ledger entries for a purchase
+# Purchase#user returns the associated user for a purchase

 PointLedgerEntry belongs_to Purchase
 PointLedgerEntry has_one User through Purchase

+# PointLedgerEntry#purchase returns the associated purchase
+# PointLedgerEntry#user returns the associated user
 ```
 ___